ngs1810/Mosaic-All/README.md

 ### Part A: Variant calling using four existing tools

 Summary:
-To detect variants either in singletons or trios using three mosaic variant callers (MosaicHunter, MosaicForecast, Mutect2) and GATK-HC
+Variants are either detected in singletons and/or trios using three mosaic variant callers (MosaicHunter, MosaicForecast, Mutect2) and GATK-HC.
+The results of the entire batch (as listed in SampleID) are stored in three separate files (MH.calls.txt,MF.calls.txt,Mutect2.,calls.txt), and the number of variants of each sample in Counts.txt

+Wrapper-script Progress (will be deleted after finalising)
+- Mosaic variant callers are tested on HPC, but not GATK-HC.
+- still need to include Variant Counting and coverage analysis

 Command: